-Castelldefels is a suburb of Barcelona with a beach a more than 5 kilometres long.
+Castelldefels is a suburb of Barcelona with a beach of more than 5 kilometres long.
 Lionel Messi resides here and the Olympic canal of the 1992 Summer Olympics is situated in the town.
 In fact, the 3rd stage of the Volta a Catalunya starts near the so-called Canal Olímpic de Catalunya.

-It has been awhile since Castelldefels saw its last pro-peloton.
+It has been a while since Castelldefels saw its last pro peloton.
 In 2013, Warren Barguil took his first win as a professional on the 13th stage of the Vuelta a España, besting Rinaldo Nocentini and Bauke Mollema.

 This time the riders leave from Castelldefels and the race runs to Vallter 2000.
 The finish climb to the ski station is 11 kilometres long and the average gradient sits at 7.6%.

-Last year, Adam Yates outgunned Egan Bernal, Daniel Martin, Nairo Quintana and Miguel Ángel López in a five-up sprint in Vallter.
+In the last edition – 2019 -, Adam Yates outgunned Egan Bernal, Daniel Martin, Nairo Quintana and Miguel Ángel López in a five-up sprint in Vallter.
 Other winners in the ski station are Tejay van Garderen (2014) and Nairo Quintana (2013).